 Instead of changing equipment, we’re changing golf courses.
 It’s great for my business.
 I’m making a living redoing my old courses.
 But the game should be able to go back to the classic courses just as they are.
 Why should we be changing all those golf courses?
 It’s ridiculous.”

-This one is for the Lanespersons of the world.
-To quote the Foundation, “You don’t need to be a laneman to know there are problems; you just need to be a laneman to know how big the problems are.”
+This one is for the lanemen of the world.
+To quote a saying from John Davis and Len Nicholson, “You don’t need to be a laneman to know there are problems; you just need to be a laneman to know how big the problems are.”

-Luckily for bowling we don’t have to retool the lanes all over the world but just like most house patterns being used today, those oil patterns are now obsolete for tournament play.
+Luckily for bowling we don’t have to retool the lanes all over the world, but just like most house patterns being used today, those oil patterns are now obsolete for tournament play.
 They once were not that much different.
+The patterns the PBA Tour and World Championships were very similar, or even the same, as what the weekly league bowler played on.

 Much like the USBC Sport Bowling and the PBA Experience league idea, we’re changing the course too much instead of changing the equipment.